-These projects have wide reach whereby it implements community outreach interventions through comprehensive components of identification, counselling, referral, medication and networking.
-The Hans Foundation supported organizations like Bethany in Meghalaya, Anjali in West Bengal, Sri Dakshinya Bhava Samity, Andhra Pradesh for community mental health interventions.
-The projects have also been successful in minimizing the stigma associated with the mental health and the environment of openness and discourse around the subject have been promoted.
-The Hans Foundation has also funded organisations like Satya Special Academy in Puducherry, Sense International, Goa and Sri Nrusingha Dev Anchalika Yuba Parisada (SNDAYP), Odisha for community based rehabilitations programs which were delivered by trained professional in underserved areas.
-The special services were also delivered by Sweekar in Andhra Pradesh for Rehabilitation and Educational Programmes for People with developmental Disabilities with the funding support from The Hans Foundation.
+These projects have a wide reach whereby it implements community outreach interventions through comprehensive components of identification, counselling, referral, mediation and networking.
+The Hans Foundation has supported organizations like Bethany in Meghalaya, and Anjali in West Bengal, for community mental health interventions.
+The projects have also been successful in minimizing the stigma associated with mental health and the environment.
+The focus is to bring change in the narratives in and around disability and facilitate and promote social inclusion.

-The Hans Foundation is supporting organizations that provided day care support for persons with disability.
-The projects worked towards enhancing the competencies of the individuals through the help of occupation therapist and other professionals.
-The organizations like Cheshire Homes (location), Ashish Foundation, Score Foundation, Saksham have been extensively working in providing necessary institutional care (statistics and pictures).
+The Hans Foundation is supporting organizations that provide daycare support for persons with disabilities.
+The projects worked towards enhancing the competencies of the individuals through the help of an occupational therapist and other professionals.
+Organizations like Cheshire Homes, Ashish Foundation, and Saksham School have been extensively working in providing necessary institutional care.

-Beginning in November 2015, The Hans Foundation entered into a partnership with Keystone Human Services International focused on social change for India around disability issues.
-At the center of this collaboration is the creation of Keystone Institute India, a new educational institute on disability, community and innovation, aimed at strengthening the inclusion of people with disabilities in community life in India.
-Keystone India Institute provides extensive consultation and education around developing responsive, community supportsRead More …
+In November 2015 The Hans Foundation entered into a partnership with Keystone Human Services International focused on social change for India around disability issues.
+At the centre of this collaboration is the creation of Keystone Institute India, a new educational institute on disability, community and innovation, aimed at strengthening the inclusion of people with disabilities in community life in India.